inoftrobinson/inoft_vocal_framework/audio_effects/src/equalizer/README.md

-The equalizer of the inoft_vocal_framework is based on 'simple-eq' by Michael Hilgendorf available at https://github.com/m-hilgendorf/simple-eq and under the MIT license, whose copy can be found at ./INITIAL_LICENSE.md
+The equalizer of the inoft_vocal_framework is based on the April 18, 2021, version of 'simple-eq' by Michael Hilgendorf available at https://github.com/m-hilgendorf/simple-eq and under the MIT license at the specified time, whose copy can be found at ./INITIAL_LICENSE.md

 The content in the equalizer folder are the only files based on 'simple-eq' and the license in the INITIAL_LICENSE.md file only applies to this directory.